 The mission implementation requires a single satellite in geostationary Earth orbit (GEO) that will accommodate the mass, power, volume, and data requirements of the instrument suite.
 A 100° West Longitude GEO orbit was specified, launching in 2014.
-The mission would have a two-vear operating lifetime design (single string with selective redundancy) and consumables for a five-year lifetime goal to detect interannual variability.
-In addition to providing archived data for scientific research, the mission would also produce direct broadcast and near-real-time data with a dedicated ground station for operational applications, such as air quality forecasting.
+The mission would have a two-year operating lifetime design (single string with selective redundancy) and consumables for a five-year lifetime goal to detect interannual variability.
+In addition to providing archived data for scientific research, the mission would also produce direct broadcast and near-real-time data with a dedicated ground station for operational applications such as air quality forecasting.
 Propellant was specified for station keeping and maneuvering to parking orbit at the end of mission (~300 km above GEO altitude).
 An Atlas V 401 or Delta IV 4040-12 launch vehicle would accommodate the spacecraft and payload.
-No particular technology development needs were identified for the spacecraft bus and launch vehicle as over 20 GEO launches/year are performed worldwide.
-Spacecraft pointing requirements, ground system architecture, and mission operations were examined, and no "show-stoppers" were found.
+No particular technology development needs were identified for the spacecraft pointing requirements, ground system architecture, and mission operations were examined and no "show-stoppers" were found.
 In addition to the space instrument segment of the mission, a vigorous program of calibration (pre-flight and onorbit), validation, and supporting research and analysis is required for success.
 International cooperation is highly desirable.

 Several open questions remain: Can the mission be made more affordable?
 We need to iterate science requirements versus instrument performance/size.
 Do the instruments have to fly together or can some of them be flown as hosted payloads on commercial communication satellites?
-Can other instrument concepts fulfill measurement requirements and what is the cost, benefit, and risk assessment?
-What is the priority and feasibility of boundary layer O3 measurement?
+Can other instrument concepts fulfill measurement requirements and what is the cost, benefit, risk assessment?
+What is the priority and feasibility of boundary layer $O_3$ measurement?
 Community input, observing system simulation, and demonstration measurements from airborne platforms are recommended to answer these questions.
 Finally, the option to reposition the GEO longitude to view other parts of the Earth is conceivable, but further mission design study would be needed to determine drift rates, fuel load, and ground communication requirements.